Advanced Placement (AP)

 AOB Office: 780-466-3161

-Benefits of taking Advanced Placement courses
+Benefits of taking Advanced Placement

 Students gain improved study habits, exam-writing experience, and time management skills.